Re-designing Systemic Training for a Decolonising Era - Call for Papers

 Submissions

-- Practice or research notes up to 2000 words
+5. Practice or research notes up to 2000 words.
+These will be peer reviewed and must be fully referenced.

 Murmurations is a systemic practice journal.
 You need to show relationality, reveal who you are (in your many selves and how they are present and in play in the writing), ensure you have genuine permission to include the lives of others in your writing or media, and hold in mind the key ethic of “Nothing about us without us!”

-Please read some of the papers in this journal to understand the uniqueness of this systemic journal.
+Please read some of the papers in this journal to understand the unique contribution of this systemic practice journal.

 Timeframe